mumoshu/sopsed/README.md

 ## sops-vault

-A convenient wrapper for automatically encrypting/decrypting files with sops.
+A convenient wrapper command for automatically encrypting/decrypting files with sops.

-Out-of-box supports for `kube-aws`, `helm` and `kubectl`.
+Out-of-box supports for `kube-aws`, `helm`, `helmfile` and `kubectl`.

 Use this as a golang library to easily add supports for the commands of your choice.

 ## Install